 Q. What special procedure is needed to clean firearms used with corrosive primed ammunition?

 A. Corrosively primed ammunition has been in use for a long time and is still in service in many countries because it originally had better storage stability than early non-corrosive primers.
 I have fired many thousands of corrosively primed ammunition over the years without any ill effects.
 However, proper cleaning is essential--especially if you live in an area with any humidity.
-Corrosive primers leave a residue of potassium chloride (KClO3) salt in the bore after a cartridge is fired.
+Corrosive primers contain potassium chlorate (KClO3) which leaves a residue of potassium chloride (KCl) salt in the bore after a cartridge is fired.
 This residue is hygroscopic and attracts and holds moisture from the humidity in the atmosphere which causes rusting.
 This can cause serious damage to both the bore and action of the firearm unless they are cleaned carefully after firing.

 Because the corrosive salts are hydroscopic the best cleaning agent for them is hot soapy water, but even plain water works.
 You don't have to pour water down the bore or over the action, simply use the soapy water as you would normal bore/firearms cleaner and follow with a cleaning with normal bore cleaner to prevent any after-rust.
 "Murphy's Oil Soap" is commonly used.
 While many people have satisfactorily cleaned firearms that have used corrosive primers with normal bore cleaners without any problems, a water based cleaning is preferred.
 Ed's Red is claimed to work well.
 The thing is to ensure that you thoroughly clean and lubricate ALL surfaces.

 Many modern firearms have chrome plated bores and gas system parts which resist the corrosive primer residue problem.
 However, this does not obviate the need to properly clean these parts when using corrosively primed ammunition.

 Q. What is the difference between "case capacity," "powder capacity," and bore volume, and how are they measured?